 A favorite activity with kids is the 40-minute ‘Bean to Bar’ workshop held at the ChocoMuseo.
 Located very near the main plaza, this museum offers a number of fun, hands-on classes but it’s the introduction to chocolate that’s the most kid-friendly (even our 21-month-old took part!).

 Led by a charismatic guide, children are given a quick snapshot of chocolate production from the origins of the cacao beans and its significance in Maya culture to how chocolate is made today.
 The best bit of the class, however, is when the kids are let loose to make their own chocolatey creations.
-Bowls of melted chocolate, plastic moulds and a variety of sprinkles and toppings are placed on the communal worktop and children are invited to create.
+Bowls of melted chocolate, plastic molds and a variety of sprinkles and toppings are placed on the communal worktop and children are invited to create.
 It’s a lot of very messy fun.
 Website: https://www.chocomuseo.com/english/our-locations/antigua-gua/

 Activity 2: Shop for Crafts at the Artisan Market

 Located to the west of town is the colorful artisan market (Mercado de Artesanias).
 It’s a lively place, packed to bursting with stalls selling all manner of crafts.
-There are piles of traditional embroidery, walls lined with hundreds of bright wooden masks and watercolour paintings of the town and surrounding area.
+There are piles of traditional embroidery, walls lined with hundreds of bright wooden masks and watercolor paintings of the town and surrounding area.
 You’ll also find plenty of “Guatever” and “Guat’s Up” t-shirts, which make fun presents.
 My kids enjoyed wandering the narrow aisles and picked up a small painting each.
 As always in crowded spaces, keep a close eye on your belongings.
 Click here to see it on the map.

 Activity 3: Find Your Mayan Birth Sign